ujjwalkrishna7/random-theme-generator/README.md

 - Bring over the entire generated palette as a group and add all palette colors to swatches
 - Ability to save and load palettes as a preset
 - Other features such as hue and saturation adjustments for Single color Mode
+- Fully build using React and Typescript with the help of bolt-cep.

 ## Plugin Walkthrough/Demonstration